Cool Carpentry Project: Grow Light Bookshelf

 Does that name sound like a mouthful?
 Well, I don't blame you.
 Here are the features this amazing piece of multipurpose furniture offers:

-1. It houses a grow light, for people who want or need to start seedlings indoors in the late winter and early spring.
+1. Grow light.
+It houses a grow light, for people who want or need to start seedlings indoors in the late winter and early spring.
 The multi-shelved design creates a lot of space for setting up seedling trays and getting things done ahead of the gardening season.
 (By the way, here's some advice on choosing grow lights.)

 1a.
 Grow lights can also be used for indoor gardening, especially in the winter months.
-For people who want a steady supply of fresh produce who also live in cold climates, like Chicago, a grow light is an absolute must.
+For people who want a steady supply of fresh produce and also live in cold climates, like Chicago's, a grow light is an absolute must.
 Unfortunately, you have the choice of either hauling it out and setting everything up every winter, or leaving it in place to hang out looking ugly year-round.
 This brilliant little construction project creates a tidy display and storage space, all in one.

-3. It's also a bookshelf.
+3. Bookshelf.
+It's also a bookshelf.
 When you aren't starting seeds or growing plants on it, you can totally use it as a bookshelf, or for storage of anything else you want.
 Set it up by the front door as a catch-all for summer purses and supplies!
 Tuck it around the corner of the kitchen for overflow space for pantry goods!
 If you do a lot of summer entertaining, it can be really great to have an extra space ready to hand.

 Sold on this amazing piece of furniture yet?
 Good.